andrew-pete/Hockey-D3-Tutorial/README.md

 Recall that all of our scales are *set* to map from data (Corsi-for, Corsi-against) coordinates to svg coordinates.
 When we are setting circle attributes, we will utilize these scales.

-Since we are forward thinking people, we quickly realize that we want to predefine some team colorss.
+Since we are forward thinking people, we quickly realize that we want to predefine some team colors.
 Our data conveniently has a team name attribute, so we want to use that to determine the circle color.
 Let's go back to the top, to where we define our global variables, and add one more.

 ```javascript
 var colors = {